danielcaraway/danielcaraway.github.io/_pages/UPY.md

 ## Section 14: Introduction to Machine Learning

+### 78. Supervised Learning Overview

 [Reference Slides](https://docs.google.com/presentation/d/1WurfW8OWRqjiSmzmwOW71iN6CEShkbfOnyETqTvf6BE/edit#slide=id.g404b920135_0_58)

-1. Supervised learning is machine learning with labels
+* Supervised learning is machine learning with labels

+### 79. Evaluating Performance - Classification Error Metrics

-2. Accuracy = number correctly predicted.
+1. Accuracy = number correctly predicted.
 As a measure of fit, is only good when the labeled data is balanced (e.g. half dogs, half cats -- NOT people with disease vs people no disease)
-4. Recall
+2. Recall
    1. Ability to find ALL relevant cases
    2. `number of true positives / (number of true positives + number of false negatives)`
-5. Precision
+3. Precision
    1. Ability to identify ONLY relevant data points
    2. `number of true positives / (number of true positives + number of false positives)`
-6. F1 is a measure of the harmonic mean of precision and recall, taking both metrics into account
+4. F1 is a measure of the harmonic mean of precision and recall, taking both metrics into account
-7. NOTE: There is no "best measure of fit" -- it 100% depends on what you're trying to test for. (e.g. a false positive is much better than a false negative in cancer tests)
+5. NOTE: There is no "best measure of fit" -- it 100% depends on what you're trying to test for. (e.g. a false positive is much better than a false negative in cancer tests)

+### 80. Evaluating Performance - Regression Error Metrics

+1. MAE -- mean absolute error.
+PROBLEM: Does not punish outliers
+2. MSE -- mean squared error.
+Solves the outlier problem, HOWEVER, the metric isn't easily translatable (as it is squared)
+3. RMSE -- Root mean squared error.
+Takes the root of the MSE and solves both problems.

+### 81. Machine Learning with Python

 ## Section 15: Linear Regression